-The “acting in one’s own interest” criterion applicable to machines, leads us to pop-cultural visions, the Judgement Day.
+The "acting in one's own interest" criterion applicable to machines, leads us to pop-cultural visions, the Judgement Day.
 The most popular films regarding this subject, present a world where co-existence of people and artificial intelligence is impossible, as it leads to a conflict.
-This was the case with the military programme “Skynet” in Terminator.
+This was the case with the military program "Skynet" in Terminator.

 I think that the social imagination is based on such an approach to this technology.
-This is not a completely naive approach, taking into account that intelligent autonomous military weapons were strongly criticised by such personalities as Elon Musk, Stephen Hawking or the author of a classic handbook entitled “Artificial Intelligence: A modern approach”, Stuart Russell.
+This is not a completely naive approach, taking into account that intelligent autonomous military weapons were strongly criticized by such personalities as Elon Musk, Stephen Hawking or the author of a classic handbook entitled "Artificial Intelligence: A modern approach”, Stuart Russell.

 We are far from the edge of truth

 People interested in artificial intelligence certainly noted events relating to DeepMind.
 Newspapers wrote about this company in 2014, when Google acquired it for USD 500 million.

 In general, the company attempts to transform human intelligence into an algorithmic construct.
 They try to formalize intelligence.
 The company has created a neural network able to play games in the same way people do it.